Newsom Urges Oakland to Rethink Policy Against Police Chasing Suspects

 0:00

-“I am mindful of the sensitivities around vehicle pursuits, which can be dangerous to police, suspects, and innocent bystanders,” Mr. Newsom wrote.
+“I am mindful of the sensitivities around vehicle pursuits, which can be dangerous to police, suspects, and innocent bystanders,” Newsom wrote.
 “But there is also extreme danger to the public in allowing criminals to act with impunity, and the reckless driving associated with sideshows and other criminal acts is a significant threat to public safety—as witnessed regularly by the public in viral videos and news coverage.”

 Citing a discrepancy in how jurisdictions handle vehicle pursuits for felonies and other crimes, the governor said Oakland is an “outlier by imposing exceptional restrictions” on the police department by only allowing chases for “violent forcible crimes.”

-Those policies mean local police cannot pursue suspects believed to be involved in many felony activities or any misdemeanors—including those where violence is involved and for intoxicated drivers—which is “contributing to Oakland’s public safety challenges,” according to the letter.
+Those policies mean local police can’t pursue suspects believed to be involved in many felony activities or any misdemeanors—including those where violence is involved and for intoxicated drivers—which is “contributing to Oakland’s public safety challenges,” according to the letter.

 As a result, California Highway Patrol (CHP) officers have observed some criminals taking advantage of the situation and “fleeing with impunity,” the governor wrote.
 Suspects were seen evading arrest by using the same routes because they were aware of policies limiting police pursuits, according to the letter.

-Saying he supports the city council’s decision to review the rules, the governor also recognized concerns about safety risks.
+Saying he supports the City Council’s decision to review the rules, the governor also recognized concerns about safety risks.

-“Any policy on vehicle pursuits must be clear-eyed in balancing the risks and benefits involved,” Mr. Newsom wrote.
+“Any policy on vehicle pursuits must be clear-eyed in balancing the risks and benefits involved,” Newsom wrote.

 Factors to be considered include the protection of public safety, why the vehicle is being stopped, location, time of day and environmental conditions, availability of additional police resources, and whether the suspect is identified and could be apprehended later, among other things.